Serbia orders army to Kosovo border after protest clashes

 The election turnout was 3.47% and local Serbs said they would not work with the new mayors in the four municipalities - all from ethnic Albanian parties - because they do not represent them.

-Earlier, police in Pristina issued a statement saying that they were assisting the newly-elected mayors so they could enter municipal offices in the four northern municipalities.
+Earlier, police in the Kosovan capital of Pristina issued a statement saying that they were assisting the newly-elected mayors so they could enter municipal offices in the four northern municipalities.

-The mayor in Zvecan was successfully escorted into his office, a Reuters reporters heard on a police radio.
+The mayor in Zvecan was successfully escorted into his office, a Reuters reporter heard on a police radio.

 Serbs in Kosovo's northern region do not accept Kosovo's 2008 declaration of independence from Serbia, almost a decade after the end of a war there, and still see Belgrade as their capital.